Kaia Brands DIS Study Abroad in Scandinavia

 What were the highlights of this experience?

-Additionally, DIS does not hold traditional classes on Wednesdays; instead, all of your classes take turns to host Field Studies that day, which are essentially field trips for your class.
+Additionally, DIS does not hold traditional classes on Wednesdays; instead, all of your classes take turns to host field studies that day, which are essentially field trips for your class.
 You could have up to two per Wednesday.
 It could be as simple as a movie screening or going to a Danish museum.
 DIS's old motto was "Europe is Your Classroom," which I feel they truly embody with how they run their classes.
-Many of the experiences out of the classroom made lessons much more memorable than a typical lecture.
+Many of the experiences outside of the classroom made lessons much more memorable than a typical lecture.

 What was the academic experience like?